bolt/docs/docs/extensions/basics/store-visual-assets.md

 ### Icons

- * an icon of at least 400x400px in a PNG format.
+ * an icon with a size of 400x400px in PNG format.

 If you don't provide an Icon [Bolt's default marketplace icon will be used](https://extensions.bolt.cm/files/bolt-extension.png)